 Scholarships

-As part of its support of students in the Saddleback Valley Unified School District, the Saddleback Valley Educational Foundation (SVEF) is proud to present this year’s scholarship to deserving seniors graduating from our high schools.
+As part of its support of students in the Saddleback Valley Unified School District, the Saddleback Valley Public Schools Foundation (SVPSF) is proud to present this year's scholarship to deserving seniors graduating from our high schools.

 Mission Viejo Company Scholarship